BlvckBytes/docs-component-markup/docs/expression_syntax.md

 [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ```

-This operator may especially come in handy when combined with the structural `*for-` attribute.
+This operator may especially come in handy when combined with the intrinsic `*for-` attribute.

 ```component-markup
 <red *for-number="1..10">Hello, {number}!